ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

 Perform required imports
 ------------------------
-In addition to the PySystemCoupling package, we also need to import PyFluent and PyDPF for this example.
-In addition, facilities from `matplotlib` and `numpy` are used to produce a simple plot of our results.
+As well as the PySystemCoupling package, PyFluent and PyDPF also need to be imported for this example.
+In addition, facilities from ``matplotlib`` and ``numpy`` are used to produce a simple plot of the results.

 ..
 GENERATED FROM PYTHON SOURCE LINES 31-44